-Good staring point may be the question what is meant under the term used: “initial trade”.
+Good starting point may be the question what is meant under the term used: “initial trade”.

 Second questionable issue is the scope of application, given that the ESMA’s interpretation has been adopted in the context of the MiFID II positions reporting regime only.

-Is is applicable also for the EMIR reporting?
+Is it albo applicable for the EMIR reporting?
 I suppose there are no reasonable grounds for the restrictive application - consequently, if the MiFID II positions report can be amended under the above circumstances, the EMIR report should be subject to a change too.